mentyen/Merging/README.md

 # Merging
-O hello my code is better then yours
-Now look that i did
+No i was a first so keep my code